serginator/arkhamdb-mcp/README.md

 - **Get Card**: Retrieve details of a specific card by its code
 - **Search Cards by Name**: Search for cards by name (case-insensitive partial match)
+- **Find Card Synergies**: Discover cards that synergize with a given card based on text analysis, trait matching, and mechanic keywords
 - **Get Deck**: Retrieve a deck by its ID (may require authentication)
 - **Get Decklist**: Retrieve a decklist by its ID